Factbox: Who's who in the great EU jobs hunt

 GUY VERHOFSTADT - Belgian, 66, ALDE, liberal leader and Brexit point man in Parliament, former prime minister.

-Arch euro-federalist, contender for Parliament president; some see the 5-year mandate split in two, perhaps with Weber.
+Arch euro-federalist, contender for Parliament president; some see the five-year mandate split in two, perhaps with Weber.

 ANDREJ PLENKOVIC - Croatian, 49, EPP, prime minister.